 Tyler and Kara both use Osprey day packs and these have been great.
-Kara carries the Tempest 20 and Tyler carries the Talon 22.
+Kara carries the Tempest 9 and Tyler carries the Talon 22 on shorter hikes.
 Both of these packs are super lightweight and have proven to be very durable.

 Tim and I both use Camelbak day packs.
-I carry the Sequoia 22 and Tim carries the Fourteener 24.
-We love these packs, however, they are four years old and since our purchase, the packs have undergone a redesign.
-Honestly, I don’t like the new design of the Camelbak backpacks.
+I carry the Sequoia 24 and Tim carries the Fourteener 24.
+We love these packs, however, they are five years old and since our purchase, the packs have undergone a redesign.

 Hiking to Half Dome in Yosemite National Park.

 If you are going on a short hike on a hot day and don’t need to carry a lot of extra gear, consider carrying a hydration vest.
 These are very small versions of a day pack.
 The have a small water reservoir and just enough room to carry a few snacks, your phone, and your car keys.